HaKorean From Sino-Korean 河 (ha) meaning "river, stream".

 HagelbergGerman From German hagel meaning "hail" and berg meaning "mountain".

-HagemannGerman, Danish Combination of Middle Low German hage "enclosure, hedge" and mann "man".
+HagemannGerman, Danish Derived from Middle Low German hage "enclosure, hedge" and mann "person, man".

 HäggSwedish From Swedish hägg meaning "prunus padus", but also known as "hackberry, bird cherry".
 It is a type of small tree native to northern Asia and Europe.